-There are many different metrics that correspond to search traffic, and each one means something different to the other.
+Many metrics correspond to search traffic, and each differs from the other.

 Users: Users involve the number of site visitors who have visited your website during the chosen timeframe, including both new and returning visitors.

 New User: The number of unique site visitors who visited the site during the selected timeframe.
-These are the users who have initiated action on your site for the first time.
+These users have initiated action on your site for the first time.

-Sessions: Every time someone visits your site it is considered a “session”.
+Sessions: Every time someone visits your site, it is considered a “session.”
 A session starts whenever a user loads a web page and ends after 30 minutes of inactivity.
-During this timeframe, all activities undertaken by the user such as pageview, click, transaction, etc are tracked and considered as a part of the session.
-If the same user visits your site again anytime later that day, it is treated as a new session.
-And, this accounts for multiple sessions for the same user.
+During this timeframe, all activities undertaken by the user, such as a pageview, click, transaction, etc., are tracked and considered a part of the session.
+If the same user revisits your site anytime later that day, it is treated as a new session.
+And this accounts for multiple sessions for the same user.

-Now before going ahead with the reasons, you need to make sure that you have connected your Google Analytics with Rank Math.
+Before going ahead with the reasons, you need to make sure you have connected your Google Analytics with Rank Math.

-When a new post or page is created or updated (which could be from an import, post/page edit form, post by email, etc), our Analytics module does not actually fetch any of the data from Google instantly.
-It only updates only the local index that holds essential information about each publicly accessible object on your site, such as posts, pages, categories, users, etc.
+When a new post or page is created or updated (which could be from an import, post/page edit form, post by email, etc.), our Analytics module does not instantly fetch any of the data from Google.
+It only updates the local index that holds essential information about each publicly accessible object on your site, such as posts, pages, categories, users, etc.

-All the data fetching from Analytics and Search Console (also from the Adsense) happen in the background, as scheduled actions.
-You can check these scheduled actions, when you navigate to Tools > Scheduled Actions inside your WordPress dashboard.
+All the data fetching from Analytics and Search Console (also from Adsense) happen in the background, as scheduled actions.
+You can check these scheduled actions when you navigate to Tools > Scheduled Actions inside your WordPress dashboard.

 To help you understand the data that Rank Math Analytics offers and how it differs from that of Google Analytics and Google Search Console, we’ve outlined the various factors involved:

-Rank Math Analytics uses different metrics to calculate some of the data points when compared to Google.
-The Traffic report of Google Analytics shows the number of users or sessions from all organic traffic sources, whereas Rank Math Search Traffic shows the number of page views by visitors only from Google search.
+Rank Math Analytics uses different metrics to calculate some data points compared to Google.
+The Traffic report of Google Analytics shows the number of users or sessions from all organic traffic sources.
+In contrast, Rank Math’s search traffic shows the number of page views by visitors only from Google searches.

 The data you get to see in Rank Math Analytics is the data we get from Google’s APIs.
 In some cases, Google’s APIs may send different data than what can be seen in their own Dashboard (Google Analytics and Google Search Console).
 So, the chances are that there can be data discrepancies between Rank Math & Google’s services.